 My Observations:

-You may be surprised by the “for the money” comment because if you’re not accustomed to the prices of dual boiler espresso machines the price of the Sage Dual Boiler might not seem low, but it simply is for a machine of this quality.
+You may be surprised by the “for the money” comment because if you’re not accustomed to the prices of dual boiler espresso machines the price of the Sage Dual Boiler might not seem low, but it really is for a machine of this quality.

 Sage Dual Boiler Review